EDITED BY DAVID HEY

 (Above-Below) 'Merchant Bavy' class 35010 'Blue Star in typical grimy condition for the period.
 Emerging from Eastleigh Works as 21C10 in July 1942, the loco was delivered new to Salisbury shed 72B.
 It was rebuilt in January 1957 and withdrawn from 71B Bournemouth shed on 30th September 1966.
 35010 'Blue Star' is currently undergoing a long term restoration project on the Colne Valley Railway.
 (Below) A striking head on view of 'Battle of Britain' class 34084 '253 Squadron'.

-(Above-Inset) A very sorry-looking unrebuilt 'Battle of Britain' class No 34086 '219 Squadron' awaits its fate at Weymouth Loco shed.
-Built at Brighton in December 1948 and delivered new to Ramsgate shed in experimental apple green livery, the loco remained unrebuilt all its life before withdrawal came at Eastleigh shed on 25th June 1966; it was scrapped by Buttigiegs at Newport in November that year.
+(Above-Inset) A very sorry-looking 'Battle of Britain' class No 34086 '219 Squadron' awaits its fate at Weymouth Loco shed.
+Built at Brighton in December 1948 and delivered new to Ramsgate in experimental apple green livery, the loco retained its air-smooth casing all its life before withdrawal came at Eastleigh shed on 25th June 1966; it was scrapped by Buttigiegs at Newport in November that year.

-Regular visitors to this site will have noticed photos of nameplates added to the pages.
+Regular visitors will have noticed photos of nameplates added to the pages.
 There is a reason for this.
-Judging by the number of emails I receive a lot of interest is being shown by youngsters into the origin of locomotive nameplates, especially the more extravagant ones that appeared on the SR Pacifics.
+A teacher recently contacted me about the origins of locomotive nameplates, especially the more extravagant ones that appeared on the SR Pacifics.

 (Above-Inset-Below) The little Polish coalman 'Stan' Stanko gives a cheery wave as he coals 'West Country' class 34093 'Saunton' at Weymouth loco.
 Built at Brighton in October 1949 the loco was withdrawn in July 1967...the removal of the air smooth casing certainly made a remarkable difference to the looks of Bulleid's Pacifics.
 (Inset Left) During the mid-Sixties all railway staff had been issued with the new uniform and continental-style headgear.
 Here a Weymouth porter can be seen on the concourse in his new uniform carrying a stop lamp.
 The Southern National bus garage can be seen in the background...note the 1960's motor cars!
 The times were certainly changing, particularly for enginemen.
 Within a couple of years after the demise of steam more savings were being sought and time was called on the second-man (the former indispensable fireman) when it was agreed that the guard could undertake any of the second-mans duties such as train protection and the like.
 (Below) Three Mk1 coaches is child's play for this Class 47 Brush as it passes beneath the locally-named 'Skew Bridge' on the climb out of Weymouth; in the background can be seen the Spa Road Bridge and Radipole Halt.